nilearn/nilearn/nilearn/datasets/description/haxby2001.rst

 Notes
 -----
-Results from a classical fMRI study that investigated the differences between the neural correlates of face versus object processing in the ventral visual stream.
+Results from a classical :term:`fMRI` study that investigated the differences between the neural correlates of face versus object processing in the ventral visual stream.
 Face and object stimuli showed widely distributed and overlapping response patterns.